syncfusion-content/blazor-docs/blazor/diagram-component/connectors/customization.md

 * The connector’s `StrokeWidth`, `StrokeColor`, `StrokeDashArray`, and `Opacity` properties are used to customize the appearance of the connector segments.

-* The `Visible` property of the connector enables or disables the visibility of connector.
+* The `Visible` property of the connector indicating whether the connector is visible in the user interface

-* Default values for all the `Connectors` can be set using the `ConnectorCreating` properties.
+* Default values for all the `Connectors` can be set by using the `ConnectorCreating` event callback method.
 For example, if all connectors have the same type or having the same property then such properties can be moved into `ConnectorCreating`.

 ### Segment appearance